-Is Sphagnum the most important plant in the world?
+Is Sphagnum moss the most important plant in the world?

-Sphagnum moss is known to be excellent at sequestering carbon to take CO2 from the atmosphere.
-Sphagnum has been around for millions of years, forming a key vegetation climate buffer by importantly absorbing carbon and storing as deep layers of peat.
+Sphagnum moss has huge climate benefits, as it is known to be excellent at sequestering carbon, taking carbon dioxide out of the atmosphere.
+Sphagnum has been around for millions of years, forming a key vegetation climate buffer.
+It plays the important role of absorbing carbon and storing it as deep layers of peat.

 Damaged peatlands (including agricultural soils) expose this stored carbon, losing it back to the atmosphere.